 |Based on the purchase price or market value, whichever is higher|

-Buyer Stamp duty is required for all Singapore Citizens, Singapore PR and Foreigners.
-It is about 3% of the property price
+Buyer Stamp Duty (BSD) is required for all Singapore Citizens, Singapore PR and Foreigners.
+You can use simple formulas below to calculate the BSD you are required to pay:

 Additional Buyer's Stamp Duty (ABSD)

-Additional Buyer Stamp Duty (ABSD) is applicable only to the above mentioned cases
+Additional Buyer Stamp Duty (ABSD) is applicable to the above mentioned cases

 Under the respective Free Trade Agreements (FTAs), Nationals or Permanent Residents of the following countries will be accorded the same Stamp Duty treatment as Singapore Citizens: